chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/what-can-be-exported.md

 > Please note that export of Level Variant Sets uses the glTF extension `EPIC_level_variant_sets`, which can be turned off in the export options.

-In UE4, variant sets can be used to configure almost any property in a scene.
+In Unreal, variant sets can be used to configure almost any property in a scene.
 The exporter currently only supports the following properties:

 - `Material` - changing any material asset on a static or skeletal mesh component
 - `Static Mesh` - changing the mesh asset on a static mesh component